RosanaFSS/AWS-Educate/README.md

 # AWS-Educate
-My hands-on  in AWS Educate [Getting Started Labs]
+Here you´ll see my hands-on in AWS Educate.

 It is available at https://www.edx.org/course/sql-for-data-science